theresaswayne/imagej-plugins/readme_stereology.md

 ## Credits

-These scripts were written or modified, as noted, by Theresa Swayne, Ph.D., Columbia University, New York NY, USA.
+These scripts were written or modified, as noted, by Theresa Swayne, Ph.D., Columbia University, New York, NY, USA.
 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.
 If you use the material, please [read the license](https://creativecommons.org/licenses/by-nc/3.0/) and give credit appropriately.

 ## Installation